 When purchasing luggage, always get bags or suitcases with the pull out handles and wheels, these will be so much easier to deal with at the airport, especially if you are carrying kids or babies.

-And depending on the age of your kids and the size of the bags, get them to pull their own one along.
+And depending on the ages of your kids and the size of the bags, get them to pull their own as much as possible.

 Let's face it most airlines require you to be at the airport well in advance of your flight.
-Allow plenty of time.
+Allow plenty of time for parking as well as check-in.

 Getting around the airport is something to consider, especially with young kids.
 As you will have some time to spare between check in and boarding, consider how the kids will get around during this time.